Monday, September 15, 2014

 So, Just How High Can a Turkey Fly?

 I was sitting on one couch with Ricky, Daisy on the other...drinking my coffee and chatting with my big sis on the phone.
 When Daisy came alive and starting barking like a hooligin at the back door.
 I'm thinking meter reader, right?
 I go to the back leaving Ricky on the couch (not cool with a cat in the house BUT I think when bird's see cats they scream out something like, "Taw a putty tat!!!" so I wasn't worried about that as much as I was about a possible intruder in the back yard).
 Daisy was so upset I had to disconnect from the phone...and concentrate on locating whatever had Daisy in a bind.
 Couldn't see a thing...Which is odd.
-Daisy is not a story telling like some dogs are.
+Daisy is not a story teller like some dogs are.

 And then I located it...a turkey...tip toe-ing through Daisy's domain.
 Of course, I ran and got my camera.
 No worries, I gave a quick glance toward Ricky as I passed by.
 He was alerted to all the action but safe.